apostrophecms-legacy/apostrophe-schemas/README.md

 What if each story comes with an author's note that is specific to each book?
 That's not a property of the book, or the story.
 It's a property of *the relationship between the book and the story*.

 If the author's note for every each appearance of each story has to be super-fancy, with rich text and images, then you should make a new module that subclasses snippets in its own right and just join both books and stories to that new module.
-You can also use [array fields](#arrays-in-schemas) in creative ways to address that problem.
+You can also use [array fields](#arrays-in-schemas) in creative ways to address this problem, using `joinByOne` as one of the fields of the schema in the array.

 But if the relationship just has a few simple attributes, there is an easier way: